-Figures released just this month reveal that the amount of time people spend watching live videos on Facebook has grown more than four times over the last year, with one out of every five videos shared being live.
+Research reveals that the amount of time people spend watching live videos on Facebook has grown more than four times over in recent years, with one out of every five videos shared being live.
 Research also shows that people spend three times longer watching live videos compared to ones that aren’t live.
 Is it any wonder why so many marketers are jumping on the live video bandwagon?

 Related reading: 9 most common mistakes when running virtual events